RashadTanjim/RashadTanjim/README.md

 > Software Engineer, Core Platform Engineering, Solution Architecture & Planning Department, Product and Technology Division, bKash Ltd. <br />
 > Formar Mobile Application Engineer, Programming Hero. <br />
-> Formar Graduate Teaching Assistant, North South University, Dhaka, Bangladesh. <br />
+> Former Graduate Teaching Assistant, North South University, Dhaka, Bangladesh. <br />
-> Interested fields: Machine Learning, Software Engineering, Cloud Computing & Distributed System.
+> Interested fields: Machine Learning, Software Engineering, Cloud Computing & Distributed Systems.

 Howdy, This is Rashad Tanjim.
-I am an engineer having 3 years of experience in the field of developing & architecting apps and websites.
+I am an engineer with 3 years of experience in the field of developing & architecting apps and websites.
 I have completed my Bachelor in Computer Science & Engineering from North South University (NSU).
-My major studying field was Machine Learning & Data Science and minor was in Software Engineering & Computer Networks.
+My major studying field was Machine Learning and Data Science and my minor was in Software Engineering & Computer Networks.

-Learning things like developing apps, architecting solutions, and creating projects on different stacks are a habit of mein.
-For each & every project of my work, I'm trying to learn new tech topics & developing related stuff which is helping me to enrich my knowledge in this area.
+Learning things like developing apps, architecting solutions, and creating projects on different stacks is a habit.
+For each & every project of my work, I'm trying to learn new tech topics & develop related stuff which is helping me to enrich my knowledge in this area.

 Currently, I'm working as a Software Engineer at bKash Ltd. where I'm mostly trying to contribute to the Backend Technologies of Core Platform Engineering section.
-Moreover, I'm researching on Mechine Learning related projects and already have published 3 Conference papers and 1 Journal paper.
+Moreover, I'm researching Machine Learning projects and have already published 3 Conference papers and 1 Journal paper.
 Thank you.

 ### Tech Stacks, I explored: